Corneal button: Corneal button storage

 There are two main storage methods used in the storage of the corneal button.
 They are stored using a hypothermic storage method or an organ culture method in a tissue culture medium.
 Corneal buttons cannot be reliably frozen as a storage method.

 Usually, the corneal button is removed from the entire globe before storage as this extends the possible storage time.

 The hypothermic storage method was first introduced in 1974 and it requires no complex equipment.
 It is stored in a refrigerator, usually 2–6 °C, in commercially available storage solutions.
 Factors such as the temperature, maximal storage time, expiry date, etc. should be maintained according to the storage solution manufacturer's recommendations and can vary depending on the solution.
 Also, provided donor screening permits are available, the corneal tissue can be used immediately after leaving storage for surgery.
 Inspection of tissue can however be performed in a closed system under a slit lamp or specular microscope.

 The organ culture method, first introduced in 1976, is however quite complicated.
 The corneal button is stored in an incubator approximately 30–37 °C in a tissue culture medium into which either fetal or new-born calf serum, antibiotics and antimycotics are added.
 The corneal cells are also injected with dehydrating macromolecules to maintain hydration, this causes the corneal button to swell to approximately twice its original thickness during storage.
 During storage, the medium must be replaced within every 10–14 days.
 When it is required for surgery, the swollen tissue is placed in a dextrin containing storage medium which brings down the swelling and must also be inspected under strict aseptic conditions.

 Donor selection

-There is a rigorous criteria for donor selection as it is essential to minimise possibility of disease transmission.
-This criteria focuses on medial medical records and post-mortem serological tests which aim not to eliminate risk, but to limit risk to a reasonable level.
-A balance between safety and availability.
+There are rigorous criteria for donor selection as it is essential to minimise possibility of disease transmission.
+These criteria focus on medial medical records and post-mortem serological tests which aim not to eliminate risk, but to limit risk to a reasonable level, a balance between safety and availability.

-A health history report is usually used however, death certificate reports and data from family and acquaintances are also acceptable substitutions.
+A health history report is usually used, however, death certificate reports and data from family and acquaintances are also acceptable substitutions.
 The donation is rejected if no information can be found.

 Donations can be rejected or limited if some specific diseases are found in a donor's medical history.
 Diseases transmissible via corneal transplantation include bacterial infection and fungal infection, rabies, Hepatitis B and retinoblastoma.
 Diseases likely to be transmissible via corneal transplantations include HIV, Herpes simplex virus and Prion disease.
 There are also many other diseases which may result in rejection of donations.